stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 ## Setting Up for Development

-The first step is to install a compiler.
-The easiest way to install one is with the _Xcode Command Line Tools_ package.

-Once you have the compiler that is provided by Xcode, you can use [Homebrew](http://brew.sh/) to install everything else that you need.
+The first step is to install the _Command Line Tools for Xcode_.
+Once you have installed Command Line Tools, you can use [Homebrew](http://brew.sh/) to install everything else that you need.

 ### Getting Xcode

 Apple now provide the Xcode suite as a free download from the App Store.
-To install Xcode Command Line Tools, install Xcode from the App Store, then open a Terminal window and enter the following command:
+To install the Command Line Tools, install Xcode from the App Store, then open a Terminal window and enter the following command:

     xcode-select --install

+If you want to install just the Command Line Tools, you can download a package from [the Apple Developer Downloads site](https://developer.apple.com/download/all/).

 ### Setting Up Homebrew